hienphan0111/Awesome-book-ES6/README.md

 ### Deployment

-The project was deployed which you can access this link: https://hienphan0111.github.io/awesome-book-es6/
+The project was deployed, which you can access at this link: https://hienphan0111.github.io/awesome-book-es6/

 <!--
 Example: